xwdsh1446546640/my-academic-website/content/en/authors/admin/_index.md

 🎶 Delong Chen is also passionate about music performance and composition.
 He was awarded a violin performance diploma from the {{< staticref "http://en.ccom.edu.cn/" "newtab" >}}Central Conservatory of Music{{< /staticref >}}.
 He served as the head of the Hohai University Orchestra in 2019-2020.
 He is also an {{< staticref "https://space.bilibili.com/291158396" "newtab" >}}uploader at bilibili{{< /staticref >}} with more than 20k followers.

+🎓 He is currently looking for a Ph.D. starting from 2023 fall.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}